 Truth be told, AI, Machine Learning or any other buzzword you may use, is not a holy grail and a cure for all the world's data problems.
 If you have been told otherwise, you've been lied to.

-However, Machine Learning plugins to your company can increase the productivity of your employees by 2x or 3x as achieved my many of our clients.
-In this article, we will show some examples, how we did it.
+Machine Learning plugins to your company can increase the productivity of your employees by 2x or 3x as achieved by many of our clients.
+In this article, we will show examples, how it can be done.

-As I like to say, an AI system is a friendly sidekick that solves a well-defined job, such as automatic article recommendation, detecting objects on an image and so on.
+As I like to say, an AI system is a friendly sidekick that solves a clear job, such as automatic article recommendation, detecting objects on an image and so on.

-A good Machine Learning Consultants team will first assess if you need Machine Learning - if you're going to get an ROI.
+A good Machine Learning Consultants team will first assess if you need Machine Learning - if you're going to get a ROI.

 I talk to a lot of people and quite often I talk them out of building an AI solution even though it might mean business to me.
 Especially early-stage startups don't need AI until they reach a critical mass of users.